hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	Follow the instructions to continue the installation.

-8. When the installation completes, shutdown the appliance VM.
+8. When the installation completes, shutdown the OVSvApp VM.

 9. Disable the VMCI:

 	a.
-Right-click on the appliance VM.
+Right-click on the OVSvApp VM.

 	b.
 Click **Edit Settings**.